hearhellacopters/dissida_filelist/README.md

 Full code lists can be found in [code.js file](src/codes.js).

-Wild card for basic increasing numbers are **%1d, %2d, %3d, %4d and %5d** for a 1-5 digital value. **Note:** %1d generates 10 strings replaced with 0-9, while %5d generates 99999 so use with caution!
+Wildcards for basic increasing numbers are **%1d, %2d, %3d, %4d and %5d** for a 1-5 digital value. **Note:** %1d generates 10 strings replaced with 0-9, while %5d generates 99999 so use with caution!

 False positive as possible with wildcards due to the limits of the hashing formula, so do use sparingly!